 No. The excitation that we produce in the samples is very short lived.
 Even immediately after exposure to the X-ray beam, excitation levels are extremely low and samples can be safely handled.
 A few minutes after exposure, the activity falls to unmeasurably low levels.
 As an additional precaution, samples are retained in the analysis unit for 2 hours after measurement before being returned to operators.
 At this time, they can be handled or disposed of as regular waste.

 We are planning a staged delivery of our three technology platforms.
-Our first Chrysos PhotonAssay® Max unit will be available in 2017; the on-site ‘Mine’ and field-ready ‘Mobile’ units are scheduled for delivery in 2018 and 2019 respectively.
+Our first Chrysos PhotonAssay® Max is currently operating in Perth, with additional units scheduled for 2019.